Thank you for submitting your request for one of our culinary experiences. So what happens next?

 All OUR FRENCH COOKING CLASSES IN UZÈS

-6 days of cooking, baking, touring, and tasting.
+8-day culinary holiday in southern France.
 Hands-on French cooking classes.
 Explore markets, visit producers, and be immersed in French cuisine.
 All skill levels are welcome.
 7-nights lodging included.

 OUR PROVENCE BLOG